sangvivy/ETL_Extraction_VivianKipsang/README.md

 - The CSV file `hospital_visits_apr_may.csv` contains 2 months of simulated hospital check-in and check-out data.

 ## Conclusion
 This project successfully implemented an incremental data extraction process using Python and pandas, simulating a real-world ETL workflow.
 By tracking timestamps via a simple last_extraction.txt file, the solution efficiently filtered and extracted only new or updated records from a larger dataset.

+Additionally, multiple data transformation steps were applied to prepare the data for further analysis:

+- Cleaning to remove duplicates and handle missing values.

+- Enrichment by calculating visit duration for each hospital visit.

+- Structural formatting to standardize date and time fields.

+- The final result is a clean, enriched, and analysis-ready dataset stored as both full and incremental transformed CSV files.

 ---